 There are a few things you can do before the flight to make jet lag easier on the little ones.
 When booking the flight, I find that day time flights usually minimize jet lag the most; overnight flights often disrupt sleep and you can arrive in a new place in the early hours of the morning with a long day ahead of you, running on little or no sleep.
 Similarly, I avoid early morning or very late flights as much as possible for the same reason.

 When the flight approaches, try to keep your kids on schedule as much as possible, and aim for a good nights sleep the night before (often easier said than done with some little ones, obviously!)
 Make sure they get a good breakfast and are properly hydrated before the flight itself.
-Be sure to pack bottles and snacks so they’re not hungry, and whatever they might need to get a good nap in on the plane (for more ideas on what to pack in a diaper bag for plane trips, take a look at my post here.)
+Be sure to pack bottles and snacks so they’re not hungry, and whatever they might need to get a good nap in on the plane (read this post for my complete diaper bag checklist for plane travel.)

 Start with the flight itself

 As soon as I get on the plane, I change my watch (I’m probably the only person out there to still wear a watch!) to the time at the destination, and then I try to adjust my schedule during the flight to what it will be wherever I’m going.
 I try to do the same with my little ones, but with some flexibility – I’m not going to skip a nap because it should have already happened according to the new time zone!
 I will try to push a nap a little further back maybe, or bring a meal time forward if I can do so, and it helps with the transition upon arrival.